 Under Canadian law, moral rights may be waived but they can’t be assigned or transferred to another person except upon death of the author.
 Moral rights last 50 years after the author’s death.

 Moral Rights in Canadian and U.S. Copyright law

 So note that authors of works being used in Canada may be entitled to moral rights even if those same authors don’t have moral rights in the U.S., or if the moral rights in the U.S. expired when the author died.
 Conversely, Canadian authors do not enjoy the same broad moral rights in the U.S. as they do when their works are reproduced in Canada.

 Copyright Exceptions in Canadian and U.S. Copyright Law

-Registration of a work is not necessary in either country in order to obtain copyright protection, although it’s helpful prior to commencing any court action to enforce one’s rights.
+Copyright protection is automatic in the U.S. and Canada and in all Berne Copyright Convention countries once a work is in some fixed form.
+Although registration of a work is not necessary in either country in order to obtain copyright protection, it’s helpful prior to commencing any court action to enforce one’s rights.

 International Copyright Obligations

 Both Canada and the U.S. are members of the leading international copyright treaty, the Berne Convention.
 This means that the two countries are obligated to provide similar copyright protection within their own countries.
 However, as you can see from the above examples, each country has interpreted the Berne Convention in its own manner and each has unique copyright legislation.